Alive Activities community gardening group at The Wellspring, Barton Hill

 Gardening for Wellbeing and Community Building

 The group’s activities include everything from planting flowers and vegetables to creating recycled wooden planters and hedgehog hotels.
 They’ve also done guerrilla gardening by planting flowers on local roundabouts, brightening up the area with vibrant pollinator-friendly plants like tulips, daffodils, and alliums.
-“These little touches of greenery in the surrounding streets make a big difference to the local community and to the wider environment,” says Abi.
+“Anyone passing by benefits from seeing that colour; all those plants really attract a wealth of biodiversity," says Abi.

 Collaborating with Other Groups and Building a Legacy